deffonotfari/Password_Manager/README.md

 That's it!
 The Password Manager simplifies the process of managing your login details, providing a secure and centralized solution for all your accounts.

 ## Features
+These are the features of my web application:
 - Home page
 - Navigation Menu
 - Add and update records